Cancel anytime

 History and Background

-Service Corporation International (SCI) was founded in 1962 by Robert L. Waltrip.
-It pioneered the concept of providing comprehensive funeral and cemetery services under one roof and has grown to become the largest provider in North America.
+Service Corporation International (SCI) was founded in 1962 by Robert Waltrip in Houston, Texas.
+It pioneered the consolidation of funeral homes and cemeteries, growing through acquisitions and expanding services.
+SCI has become the largest provider of funeral and cemetery services in North America.

 Core Business Areas

-- Funeral Services: Provides funeral arrangements, cremation services, memorialization options, and merchandise like caskets and urns.
+- Funeral Services: Provides funeral arrangements, embalming, cremation, memorial services, and merchandise sales (caskets, urns, etc.).

 Leadership and Structure